Ebrahim-YZ/Ethiopian-Endemic-Plant/README.md

 Access the Application: Open your web browser and navigate to http://localhost:3000.

 Contributing:
 We welcome contributions from the community.
 Please feel free to submit pull requests or report issues.

-License:

-This project is licensed under Ebrahim Yesuf.
+License: This project is licensed under https://github.com/Ebrahim-YZ.